 The Gunners appear to be setting themselves some ambitious targets out wide too, as there has been serious talk of Arsenal trying to pull off a deal for Real Madrid's Rodrygo or AC Milan's Rafael Leao, both of whom could cost in excess of £100m.

-Further back, a £51m deal for Real Sociedad's Martin Zubimendi should go through with minimal fuss, but Espanyol goalkeeper Joan Garcia is supposedly on the verge of joining Barcelona.
+Further back, a £51m deal for Real Sociedad's Martin Zubimendi has gone through with minimal fuss - as did Christian Norgaard's £12m move from Brentford - but Espanyol goalkeeper Joan Garcia has also signed for Barcelona, so £5m Chelsea man Kepa Arrizabalaga is the next best thing there.

 Arsenal's budget for 2025 summer transfer window